ItsNimmz/spaceX-UI/README.md

 ### CI/CD Pipeline
 - Implement a CI/CD pipeline to automate testing, building, and deployment processes.
   - Use GitHub Actions or similar tools for continuous integration.
-  - Deploy to AWS, Vercel, or Netlify for continuous delivery.
   - Add automated testing to ensure code quality and reliability.